Okay, well, I have to admit, I’ve always been a bit clumsy.

 I remember sometime in my late teenage years, finding a report my own mother filled out when I was in Kindergarten, and feeling slightly hurt at the comments at first, then realising that she was absolutely right.
 For some reason or another, she was acting as a gym monitor for us, and what she wrote was that basically, I was a clumsy, uncoordinated child.

 Something that I have learned from being a clumsy person is pretty good balance and how to shift my weight to catch myself when I am falling or whatever.
-One icy winter in DeKalb, I went to visit The Man I Loved at his house between classes, backpack slung over my shoulder.
+One icy winter in DeKalb, I went to visit The Man I Once Loved at his place between classes, backpack slung over my shoulder.
 Approaching the little concrete porch in front of the front door, my feet hit some hidden ice, and I fell forward towards the porch.
 Somehow, I managed to get my backpack between me and the concrete, and the thing that was bruised most of all was my ego.
-From what I remember, The Man I Loved wasn’t home, so, unless one of his neighbours was spying at me from behind closed curtains, no one saw me do that.
+From what I remember, The Man I Once Loved wasn’t home, so, unless one of his neighbours was spying at me from behind closed curtains, no one saw me do that.
 Phew.

 A few Thursdays ago, I was home alone, doing my normal Thursday routine.
 I’d eaten my breakfast and read the Press online, checked my Facebook and email, and that was that; it was shower time.

 The shower was fine.
 Sometimes it can get a little slippery in there when shampoo or liquid soap gets between your feet and the tiles in the shower, but normally it’s pretty good.